 Fourth, and most important from the standpoint of record companies, the treaty on phonograms and performances (previously referred to as the "New Instrument") will permit, for the first time, U.S. record companies and performers to share in the revenue generated overseas by the broadcasting and communication to the public of their works in certain instances.
 At the moment, money generated from the use of American recordings is subsidizing foreign works.
 In 1995, the U.S. Congress passed the Digital Performance Right in Sound Recordings Act, establishing the right of record companies to authorize interactive and certain other digital transmissions, as well as to be remunerated for subscription services not subject to exclusivity.
-U.S. record companies and performers have not, however, been entitled to reciprocal protection overseas by virtue of gaps in the existing international legal structure.
+U.S. record companies and performers have not, however, been entitled to restructure.
 This treaty fills those gaps.
 This treaty will, if properly ratified, end at least one element of decades long discriminatory treatment of U.S. interests, and will greatly contribute to the ability of the U.S. music industry to continue to play a leading role in the production of creative materials, and to compete on a more level playing field in the electronic marketplace.